Postal Employee Benefits

 Retirement

-The Postal Service retirement system was significantly changed for individuals hired after January 1, 1984.
-Social Security is withheld and a new employee contribution system is fashioned after a 401k defined contribution plan.
-You can elect to contribute into a THRIFT savings 401k plan.
+Social Security is also withheld and the employee contribution system is fashioned after a 401k defined contribution plan.
+You can elect to contribute into their THRIFT savings 401k plan.
 The government will match your contribution up to 5 percent.
 This is effectively a 5 percent pay increase.
 Your contributions are tax deferred and reduce your taxable income by the amount contributed.
 The retirement benefit is determined by the amount that has accumulated during the employee’s career.
 This includes the interest earned and capital gains realized from the retirement fund.

 There are many withdrawal options including lump sum and various fixed term annuities.
 The contribution plan payout is in addition to the social security benefits that you will be eligible for at retirement.
 Postal workers pay considerably less for their health benefits than competitive federal civil service employees due to their negotiated union contracts.